Bosnia and Herzegovina Real Estate Guide Bosnia and Herzegovina

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?

-There are no restrictions on lending for the purchase of real estate by foreign companies, but loan transactions with foreign entities are subject to registration to the competent Ministry of Finance.
+There are no restrictions on lending for the purchase of real estate by foreign companies, but loan transactions with foreign entities are subject to registration to the competent ministries of finance in BiH.

 2